Learn the Difference Between Painful Periods, Endometriosis and IBS

 Whether your pelvic area pain comes from your period, endometriosis, IBS or another condition, it’s time to get answers.
 If pain keeps you from living your life, make an appointment to talk with your gynecologist today.

-Endometriosis, a condition in which the tissue that normally lines the inside of the uterus begins to grow outside of it, affects more than 6 million women in the United States.
-Symptoms can include pelvic pain, fatigue, severe pain with periods, pain with intercourse, and in extreme cases, bladder pain or intestinal pain.
+Endometriosis affects more than 6 million women in the United States.
+Symptoms can include pelvic pain, fatigue, painful periods, pain with intercourse, bladder pain or intestinal pain.
 If you experience these symptoms, talk with your gynecologist.Learn More